We all do it: when asked to think of a story, ummm, err…. the mind goes blank. Especially if we feel under pressure.

 That’s the Seven Steps way: we break the large task of writing a full story into small chunks and help students to master these skills before they tackle the big task of writing a whole narrative at once.

 Here are four more picture writing prompts, all free to use.
-(And if you’re a Seven Steps Online member, you can download additional prompts, ideas and video links from the Resource Library.)
+(And if you’re a Seven Steps Online member, you can download loads of additional narrative, persuasive or informative writing prompts from the Resource library – each of which has extra ideas and video links to engage students.)

 Stories from History